Philadelphia free food pantries.

 Dial: (215) 223-5460

-To find additional non-profit food pantries in Philadelphia County, call 800-319-3663.
+To find additional soup kitchens or free non-profit food pantries near you in Philadelphia County, call 800-319-3663.
+Or learn about how to apply for SNAP food stamps, WIC vouchers, USDA commodities, and other government benefits.
 Churches, charities, soup kitchens, and others centers in the county and the greater Delaware Valley region offer free groceries, food, and other assistance.